civican/legisinfo/42-1/bills/S-224/bill_text.md

 ### Section 18

-A payer must pay interest on any amount due at the rate provided for in the construction contract or at the rate prescribed by regulation if the construction contract does not provide for a rate.
+A payer must pay interest on any amount due at the rate provided for in the construction contract or at the rate  prescribed by regulation, whichever is greater.

 ## Right to Terminate a Construction Contract for Non-Payment

 ### Section 19

-  **(1)** A payee who is a contractor or subcontractor undertaking construction work may terminate the construction contract for non-payment of amounts due to the payee in accordance with this Act.
+  **(1)** A payee who is a contractor or subcontractor undertaking construction work may terminate the construction contract for non-payment of amounts due to the payee in accordance with a decision of an adjudicator rendered pursuant to section 20.

   **(2)** A payee who intends to terminate a construction contract must provide written notice to the payer.

-  **(3)** The notice must state that if the payer does not make payment within seven days after receipt of the notice, the payee may terminate the construction contract.
+  **(3)** The notice must state that if the payer does not make payment within 14 days after receipt of the notice, the payee may terminate the construction contract.

-  **(4)** A payee may, without affecting  any right of the payee to receive payment under the construction contract, terminate a construction contract if the payer does not make payment within seven days after the receipt of the written notice.
+  **(4)** A payee may, without affecting  any right of the payee to receive payment under the construction contract, terminate a construction contract if the payer does not make payment within 14 days after receipt of the written notice.

   **(5)** A termination of a construction contract carried out in accordance with this section does not constitute a breach of the construction contract.